davidtrussler/cultural-reviews/README.md

 - `cd cultural-reviews`
 - `npm install` installs dependencies
 - `npm run dev` starts a development server
+- `npm test` to run automated tests

+The site is designed to use a Postgres database, though this is ommitted in the Beta release in favour of hard-coded JSON data.
+When that is required it will need to be installed and set up locally.
+- To download and install use the [Postgres documentation](https://www.postgresql.org/download/)
+- To set up locally
+  - Use the sample data provided to populate a local database
   - `cp .env-example .env` to create a .env file
-  - pupulate this with data for the local environment
+    - populate this with database login data for the local environment

-The site uses a Postgres database.